 The Consumer Price Index is probably the best known US price index, but other price indices may be appropriate for some data.
 The Producer Price Index and the GDP Implicit Price Deflator are some other commonly used indices, and numerous industry-specific indices are also available.
 The U.S. Bureau of Economic Analysis compiles a wide array if "chain-type" price indices for various kinds of personal consumption goods.
 A chain-type index is one that is obtained by chaining together monthly, quarterly, or annual changes in relative prices that are adjusted for changes in the composition of the commodity basket, so as to reflect changes in consumer tastes.
 (For more details on chain-type indices, see the following article.)

-Use of the "correct" price index is important if you are interested in knowing the exact magnitudes of trends in real terms and/or if the relevant price history has undergone sudden jumps or significant changes in trend rather than consistent increases over time.
+Use of an appropriate price index is important if you are interested in knowing the true magnitudes of trends in real terms and/or if the relevant price history has undergone sudden jumps or significant changes in trend rather than consistent increases over time.
 However, deflation by a general-purpose index such as the CPI is often adequate for rough estimates of trends in real terms when doing exploratory data analysis or when fitting a forecasting model that adapts to changing trends anyway.
 Keep in mind that when you deflate a sales or consumer expenditures series by a general index such as the CPI, you are not necessarily converting from dollars spent to units sold or consumed, rather, you are converting from dollars spent on one type of good to equivalent quantities of other consumer goods (e.g., hamburgers and hot dogs) that could have been purchased with the same money.
-Sometimes this is of interest in its own right because it reveals growth in relative terms (i.e., relative to the other goods).
+Sometimes this is of interest in its own right because it reveals growth in relative terms, compared to prices of other goods.

-Here is a graph of the auto sales in nominal dollars plotted alongside the CPI over the last 25 years, where the CPI has been scaled so that the January 1990 value is 1.0.
+Here is a graph of the auto sales in nominal dollars plotted alongside the CPI for the 25 years from 1970 to 1995, where the CPI has been scaled so that the January 1990 value is 1.0.

 Now here is a graph of auto sales divided by (i.e. deflated by) the CPI.
 Note that much (though not all) of the upward trend has been removed, accentuating the seasonal and cyclical components of the data.
 The recessionary periods in the mid-1970's, early 1980's, and early 1990's are especially evident: